 In light of the above, the Church Council has decided to reopen public worship here at Lake Oconee in stages.
 Our worship during this first stage will still not look or feel like it did before the shelter in place, but we know that God is still among us.

-- First, there will be no Bible class, Sunday school or choir.
-Those wonderful gifts will come in a later stage.
-For now, only worship.
+- First, there will be no choir.
+This wonderful gift will come in a later stage.